rulewis/journey-optimizer.en/help/using/administration.md

 ### Actions

-Customer Journey Management message capabilities are built-in: you only need to design your content and publish your message.
+[!DNL Journey Optimizer] message capabilities are built-in: you only need to design your content and publish your message.
 If you are using a third-party system to send your messages, you can create a custom action.

 Learn more about actions in this [section](../using/action/action.md)